ReeceHarding/greg/docs/checklist.md

 ## Live Sessions and Office Hours System

-- [ ] Build live video session system for weekly calls and office hours
+- [ ] Build live video session system for weekly calls and office hours using Zoom links only
-  - [ ] Use Zoom SDK/API to generate meeting links for live sessions (no custom video conferencing)
+  - [ ] Use Zoom SDK/API to generate meeting links and share them with students (NO custom video player)
-  - [ ] Create calendar system showing upcoming office hours with instructor and weekly expert calls
+  - [ ] Create calendar displaying Zoom meeting links for upcoming office hours and weekly expert calls
-  - [ ] Implement session registration allowing students to RSVP for limited-capacity sessions
+  - [ ] Implement session registration where students RSVP and receive Zoom meeting links via email
-  - [ ] Use Zoom's cloud recording feature and store recording URLs in Firebase (no custom recording)
+  - [ ] Use Zoom's cloud recording feature and share recording links with students (NO embedded video player)
-  - [ ] Create session replay interface where students can watch missed sessions with playback controls
+  - [ ] Create simple list of past session recordings with direct Zoom recording links (NO custom playback interface)
-  - [ ] Send automated email reminders 24 hours and 1 hour before each live session
+  - [ ] Send automated emails with Zoom meeting links 24 hours and 1 hour before each live session

 ## Student Onboarding Flow